-Neither HB 3306 nor proposed new §7.89 prescribe new governance standards, but rather require an insurer or HMO to report on existing practices.
+Neither HB 3306 nor §7.89 prescribe new governance standards, but rather require an insurer or HMO to report on existing practices.
 Given the different structures of U.S. insurers and HMOs, they are afforded discretion over the format of the filing and the level of the company responsible for the filing.
-The levels may be the ultimate controlling parent level, an intermediate holding company level or the individual legal entity level, depending on how the insurer or insurance group has structured its system of corporate governance.
-However, an insurer or HMO should consider which level of the company determines the insurer or HMO or insurance or HMO groups' risk appetite.
+The levels may be the ultimate controlling parent level, an intermediate holding company level, or the individual legal entity level, depending on how the insurer or insurance group has structured its system of corporate governance.
+However, an insurer or HMO should consider which level of the company determines the insurer's or HMO's or group of insurers' or HMOs' risk appetite.

-At a minimum, the disclosure is required to address: (1) the insurer's or HMO's corporate governance framework and structure; (2) the policies and practices of its board of directors and significant committees; (3) the policies and practices directing senior management; and (4) the processes by which the board of directors, its committees, and senior management ensure an appropriate level of oversight to the critical risk areas impacting the insurer's or HMO's business activities.
+At a minimum, the disclosure is required to address (1) the insurer's or HMO's corporate governance framework and structure; (2) the policies and practices of its board of directors and significant committees; (3) the policies and practices directing senior management; and (4) the processes by which the board of directors, its committees, and senior management ensure an appropriate level of oversight to the critical risk areas impacting the insurer's or HMO's business activities.